 The Caesarean section healing process tends to happen without complications if the new mom keeps the wound clean, airs it out, and follows the doctor's instructions.
 Holding off on strenuous exercise that involves lifting, bending, and twisting is vital to reduce the risk of the incision splitting open.
 However, new moms still need to stay somewhat active to promote healthy blood circulation in the area.

 C-section wounds can take up to three months to fully heal.
 Although not entirely, the mark should fade on its own after a while.
 Yet, most new moms have some aces up their sleeves to help the skin look better over time.
 Some might use ointments and creams, while other resort to laser treatment.
-However, silicone gel scar sheets are an all-time maternity favourite.
+However, silicone gel scar gel is an all-time maternity favourite.

 Keep Your Scar Under Control

-Silicone gel scar sheets are worth all the hype.
-These C-section healing staples help retain moisture in the skins and prevent scarring abnormalities.
-They also flatten and soften the skin, and some say they even reduce the appearance of the much-dreaded stretch marks.
-If you are undergoing a C-section, visit Belly Bands and gear yourself up with some silicone gel scar sheets today!
+Silicone scar gel is worth all the hype.
+This C-section healing staple helps retain moisture in the skins and prevent scarring abnormalities.
+It also helps flatten and soften the skin, and some say it even reduce the appearance of the much-dreaded stretch marks.
+If you are undergoing a C-section, visit Belly Bands and gear yourself up with some today!